 1. Influence of heating rate

-The deformation of die after heat treatment is generally considered to be caused by cooling, which is incorrect.
+The commonly held belief that the deformation of a die after heat treatment is caused by cooling is incorrect.

 (1) The cause of deformation any metal expands when heated

-When the steel is heated, the non-uniform temperature of each part in the same mold (that is, the non-uniform heating) will inevitably cause the non-uniform expansion of each part in the mold, thus forming the internal stress of uneven heating.
+When steel is heated, the non-uniform temperature of each part in the same mold (that is, uneven heating) will result in non-uniform expansion, leading to internal stress caused by uneven heating.

-Below the transformation point of steel, thermal stress is mainly produced by uneven heating
+Below the transformation point of steel, thermal stress is primarily produced by uneven heating.

-When the temperature is higher than the transformation temperature, the uneven heating will result in the uneven transformation of the microstructure, which will cause the structural stress.
+When the temperature exceeds the transformation temperature, uneven heating leads to uneven microstructural transformation, which generates structural stress.

-Therefore, the faster the heating speed is, the greater the temperature difference between the surface and the core of the die is, the greater the stress is, and the greater the deformation of the die after heat treatment is.
+As a result, faster heating speeds increase the temperature difference between the surface and core of the die, leading to higher stress levels and greater deformation of the die after heat treatment.

 (2) Preventive measures

-The complex mold should be heated slowly below the phase transition point.
+The complex mold should be heated gradually below the phase transition temperature.

-Generally speaking, the deformation of mold in vacuum heat treatment is much smaller than that in salt bath furnace.
+In general, the distortion of the mold during vacuum heat treatment is significantly less compared to that in a salt bath furnace.

 2. Influence of heating temperature

-However, the production practice shows that this method is not appropriate.
-For complex dies, the normal heating temperature is also used for heating and quenching, and the heat treatment deformation after heating at the allowable upper limit temperature is much larger than that at the allowable lower limit temperature.
+For complex dies, the normal heating temperature is employed for both heating and quenching.
+The heat treatment deformation that occurs after heating at the maximum allowed temperature is much greater compared to that at the minimum allowed temperature.

 (1) Causes of deformation

-As we all know, the higher the quenching temperature is, the larger the grain size of the steel is.
-Because the larger the grain size can increase the hardenability, the greater the stress produced during quenching and cooling.
+As is widely known, increasing the quenching temperature leads to an increase in the grain size of the steel.
+This is because a larger grain size enhances hardenability, resulting in greater stress during quenching and cooling.

-Moreover, because most of the complex dies are made of medium and high alloy steel, if the quenching temperature is high, the residual austenite in the structure will increase due to the low MS point, which will increase the deformation of the die after heat treatment.
+Additionally, since most complex dies are made of medium to high alloy steel, a high quenching temperature will result in an increase in residual austenite in the structure due to a low Ms point.
+This will lead to an increase in the deformation of the die after heat treatment.

 (2) Preventive measures